Brendan-tang/brendan-tang/README.md

 - ⚡ Fun fact: ...
 -->
 ## About me:
 I'm Brendan Tang.
-I'm currently a student at the University of Toronto sutdying Economics and Statistics
+I'm currently a student at the University of Toronto studying Economics and Statistics